HotMaps/dh_potential/README.md

             }
         }
 ```
-Output results
-Result of the output.
+Output results - Result of the output
 ```python
     result = {
         "outputs":[